What are the best sources of vitamins and minerals?

 Adults over 50 are also recommended to take a vitamin B12 supplement or eat foods fortified with vitamin B12.
 As you age, your body absorbs less vitamin B12 from natural sources including milk and milk products, meats, fish, poultry and eggs.
 Foods fortitied with vitamin B12 include:

 - Some meat alternatives like veggie burgers and meatless chicken, fish, and meatballs

 Check the Nutrition Facts table on the food label to see if a food is fortified with vitamin B12.
 If vitamin B12 isn’t listed, the food isn’t fortified.

 Special Dietary Considerations

-Vegans (vegetarians who do not eat any animal products) need vitamin B12 fortified foods or a supplement.
-Iron, zinc, calcium, and vitamin D needs may also be more difficult to meet, and a supplement may be helpful.
+People who do not eat animal products need to eat vitamin B12 fortified foods or take a supplement.
+Vitamin D needs may also be more difficult to meet and a supplement may be helpful.

 People who do not drink milk, calcium fortified beverages, or eat foods high in calcium may need a calcium supplement.
 Multivitamin/mineral supplements do not have enough calcium to meet daily needs.